hamnarif/RAG-/README.md

 <head>
   <meta charset="UTF-8">
   <meta name="viewport" content="width=device-width, initial-scale=1.0">
-  <title>Conversational Question-Answering API with FastAPI</title>
 </head>
 <body>
-  <h1>Conversational RAG API with FastAPI</h1>
+  <h1>Conversational Question-Answering API with FastAPI</h1>

   <p>This repository contains code for setting up a conversational question-answering API using FastAPI, GPT-4, and Supabase.</p>

   <h2>Overview</h2>

   <p>The conversational question-answering system is designed to interact with users.
 Users can input questions or prompts, and the system responds with relevant answers based on the conversation history and context.
-The system utilizes GPT-4all embeddings, mistral for language understanding and Supabase for storing and retrieving context embeddings.</p>
+The system utilizes GPT-4all embeddings, Mistral for language understanding and Supabase for storing and retrieving context embeddings.</p>

   <h2>Features</h2>